 Whether information is stored electronically or otherwise, it’s crucial that you are mindful of security risks, such as potential hacking attempts or even the case of leaving a memory stick or physical documents on the train, as you have an obligation to ensure that any personal data you process is kept secure.
 Furthermore, you’re not allowed to transfer this data outside the European Economic Area (EEA) without adequate protection.

 Some businesses handling personal data may be additionally required to pay a Data Protection Fee to the Information Commissioner’s Office.
 This replaces the previous registration requirement.
 To find out whether you need to register, take this online self-assessment provided by the ICO.

-Alongside the GDPR is the new Data Protection Act 2018.
-Until the UK leaves the EU in 2019, for many businesses, the Data Protection Act 2018 will be of limited relevance since its primary role is to transpose the provisions of the GDPR into UK law post-Brexit.
-This is not its only function, however, and it contains additional provisions over and above the GDPR covering areas such as immigration, criminal law enforcement, national security, and the duties of the ICO.
-For the moment, however, your focus for data protection compliance should remain the GDPR in most cases.
+Alongside the UK GDPR is the new Data Protection Act 2018.
+The Act contains additional provisions over and above the UK GDPR covering areas such as immigration, criminal law enforcement, national security, and the duties of the ICO.
+For the moment, however, your focus for data protection compliance should remain the UK GDPR in most cases.